 So, I know I have been gone for a while.
 But amid a hectic timetable of exams, due dates and moving, I have managed to – slowly but surely – finish the sixth instalment of the Sookie Stackhouse series: Definitely Dead.
 I am not sure whether it was because I read the book slowly, but I found that the further I read, the more engaged I became.
 I believe that the book was a slow burner, that ran riot by the end, leaving me definitely wanting more, see what I did there?
-So here are my thoughts on Harris’ fifth book in the Sookie Stackhouse series: Definitely Dead.
+So here are my thoughts on Harris’ sixth book in the Sookie Stackhouse series: Definitely Dead.

 1. Housebound Sookie

 I will admit, there is nothing I love more than having Sookie in Bon Temp.
 I feel it is her natural habitat and the storylines that take place there come across more sincere.
 So it was a pleasure for me to see Sookie living a slightly more domesticated life at the beginning of this book.
 In my last review, I hoped that we would see Sookie in her home, reminding us of the Sookie from the first book: Dead Until Dark.
 Sookie’s interaction with Jason and everyone’s favourite witch doctor: Dr Ludwig brought me back to a time when Sookie had problems in her own town to face, and I very much enjoyed that.